bju12290/javascript-calculator/README.md

  #### Known Issues

  - Decimals don't ever get cut off, leading to long decimals trailing outside of the container they're in.
+ - Similarly, there is no limit to the number of digits that can be entered.
+This also leads to numbers trailing outside of the container they're in or even off the viewport entirely.

  #### Project Goals